 How to use PayOuts?

 To process a PayOuts batch a few steps are required, which are described below.
-To get access to the PayOuts portal and your credentials, please send an email to firstname.lastname@example.org.
+To get access to the PayOuts portal and your API credentials, please send an email to firstname.lastname@example.org.

 1. Upload a PayOuts batch

 You can upload a batch with the items to be paid out via API or via a CSV upload

 - for the API the documentation can be found here

 - for the CSV file upload – you can upload a batch file to peachpay.co.za for the PayOuts.
 You can find a sample .CSV here